Opinion | The Pentagon is using China as an excuse for huge new budgets

 What Austin calls America’s “edge” over China is more like a chasm.
 The United States has about 20 times the number of nuclear warheads as China.
 It has twice the tonnage of warships at sea, including 11 nuclear-powered aircraft carriers compared with China’s two carriers (which are much less advanced).
-Washington has more than 2,000 modern fighter jets compared to Beijing’s roughly 600, according to national security analyst Sebastien Roblin.
+Washington has more than 2,000 modern fighter jets compared with Beijing’s roughly 600, according to national security analyst Sebastien Roblin.
 And the United States deploys this power using a vast network of some 800 overseas bases.
 China has three.
 China spends around $250 billion on its military, a third as much as the United States.
 Michael O’Hanlon of the Brookings Institution notes that, “if China were in NATO, we would berate it for inadequate burden-sharing, since its military outlays fall well below NATO’s 2 percent minimum.”

 At the height of its imperial might in the late 19th century, when it ruled a quarter of the world’s population, Britain adopted a “two-power standard” — its navy had to be larger than the next two put together.
-U.S. military spending remains larger than the next 10 countries put together, most of which are Washington’s close allies.
+U.S. military spending remains larger than the defense budgets of the next 10 countries put together, most of which are Washington’s close allies.
 The United States’ intelligence budget alone — around $85 billion — is larger than Russia’s total defense spending.

 And yet the United States never imagines that this kind of spending could ever be seen by other countries as threatening.
 In requesting even more money for his region, the head of the Indo-Pacific Command, Adm.
 Philip S. Davidson, remarked on China’s increases in defense spending: “I cannot for the life of me understand some of the capabilities that they’re putting in the field unless it is an aggressive posture.”
 But the fact that Washington is spending more on the military than it did at the height of the Vietnam War (even accounting for inflation) should threaten no one?